lmthang/nlm/README.txt

 Training / Testing Neural Language Models (NLMs) using Python/Theano Thang Luong @ 2014, 2015 <lmthang@stanford.edu>

-This codebase allows for training feed-forward NLMs.
-It takes as input tokenized texts and automatically performs all the preprocessing steps (build vocab, convert text form into integer format, and extract ngrams to train).
-Additionally, one can also input parallel corpus and an alignment file to train joint NLMs that condition not only on target words but also source words.
-This is in the context of machine translation (MT) and replicates the Neural Network Joint Models (NNJMs) proposed in the BBN's paper http://acl2014.org/acl2014/P14-1/pdf/P14-1129.pdf with several differences.
+This codebase allows for training feed-forward NLMs, both monolingual (normal) models and bilingual (joint) models that condition on the source text as well.
+The joint NLM is in the context of machine translation (MT) and replicates the model proposed in the BBN's paper http://acl2014.org/acl2014/P14-1/pdf/P14-1129.pdf with several differences.

 For more details about this code, please refer to our paper:
 Deep Neural Language Models for Machine Translation